awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-perm-console.md

    Replace *custom\-role\-arn* with the ARN of the custom maintenance window role you created earlier, such as `arn:aws:iam::123456789012:role/my-maintenance-window-role`\.

    Replace *account\-id* in the two `iam:ListRoles` permissions with the ID of your AWS account\.
-Adding this permission for the resource `arn:aws:iam::account-id:role/` allows users in the group to view and choose from customer roles in the console when they create a maintenance window task\.
-Adding this permission for `arn:aws:iam::account-id:role/aws-service-role/ssm.amazonaws.com/` allows users in the group to choose the Systems Manager service\-linked role in the console when they create a maintenance window task\.
+Adding this permission for the resource `arn:aws:iam::account-id:role/` allows a user to view and choose from customer roles in the console when they create a maintenance window task\.
+Adding this permission for `arn:aws:iam::account-id:role/aws-service-role/ssm.amazonaws.com/` allows a user to choose the Systems Manager service\-linked role in the console when they create a maintenance window task\.

-1. Choose **Apply Policy**\.
+1. Choose **Review policy**\.

+1. On the **Review policy** page, enter a name in the **Name** box to identify this `PassRole` policy, such as **my\-group\-iam\-passrole\-policy**, and then choose **Create policy**\.

 ## Task 3: Configure permissions for users who aren't allowed to register maintenance window tasks \(console\)<a name="mw-deny-task-registrations"></a>